nhecht/blueprints-learn.en/help/blueprints/data-ingestion/ingestion.md

 ---
-title: Data Preparation and Ingestion Blueprint
+title: Data Preparation and Ingestion blueprint
 description: This blueprint shows all the methods by which data can be ingested and prepared in Adobe Experience Platform.
 solution: Data Collection
 kt: 7204
 thumbnail:
 exl-id: 21f8a73e-6be7-448e-8cd3-ebee9fc848e1
 ---
-# Data Preparation and Ingestion Blueprint
+# Data Preparation and Ingestion blueprint

 Data Preparation and Ingestion Blueprint encompasses all the methods by which data can be prepared and ingested into Adobe Experience Platform.